ScottLogic/prompt-injection/cloud/README.md

-# CDK project for Prompt Injection
+# SpyLogic : AWS CDK project

-This project uses AWS CDK (using TypeScript) to define CloudFormation templates for remote deployment of all resources for the Prompt Injection application.
+This project uses AWS CDK (with TypeScript) to build CloudFormation templates for deployment of all resources for the SpyLogic application.
+The main stack defines a CodePipeline, configured with a single Stage to deploy the application stacks on merging into the repo main branch.

-The architecture is a typical containerized node-express API managed by AWS Fargate and ECS, with load-balancing (ELB), plus an S3-hosted UI served through CloudFront, all secured using Cognito.
+The API layer is a _fairly_ typical containerized Node Express server, managed by AWS Fargate with a load-balancer in front.
+The UI is S3-hosted and served through CloudFront, and Cognito handles AuthN / AuthZ.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+There is some complication arising from the desire to initiate authentication in the UI using AWS Amplify, and then authorize users (via Cognito) when accessing the API.
+This seemingly simple task is not natively supported by AWS Application Load Balancer (ALB), which only allows _initiating_ authentication rather than verifying an existing access token.
+The solution is to re-use our CloudFront distribution for the UI to proxy API requests as well, with an Edge function to verify the token and, if verified, insert a custom header into the request before passing to the load balancer.
+We then filter requests at the load balancer, and reject any requests without the expected header / value.

+This should be much easier, as it is natively supported by API Gateway, but it seems ALB is yet to catch up.

 ## Commands

-- `npm run cdk:synth` - generates the CloudFormation templates, outputting into `./cdk.out` dir.
+`npm run cdk:synth`
-- `npm run cdk:deploy` - deploys the application stacks into the remote DEV stage.
-  _Caution!
-This will overwrite existing resources, so ensure the team are notified before running this manually._

-Note that once the CDK Pipeline is in place, DEV deployment will happen automatically on merging into dev branch.
+Generates the CloudFormation templates for a build pipeline - dev stage.

+`npm run cdk:synth:prod`
+Generates the CloudFormation templates for a build pipeline - production stage.

+`npm run cdk:synth -- --context STAGE={STAGENAME}`
+Generates the CloudFormation templates for a build pipeline - stage given by `{STAGENAME}`.

+`npm run cdk:deploy:all`
+Deploys the synthesized pipeline to an AWS Environment, as defined by your active AWS config profile.

+Note that the pipeline only needs to be deployed once, after which it self-updates whenever it is triggered.
+It is currently configured to run on merging to `main` branch, so adapt to your needs.

+`npm run cdk:destroy:all`
+Destroys the deployed pipeline in your remote AWS Environment.

+Destroying the pipeline stack does not destroy the application stacks, so those will need to be deleted manually in the AWS Console.

+Additionally,

 ---